 More and more members of our community are asking for a possibility to run Kameleo on Mac.
-Please note that we are working on a cross-platform solution so you will be able to run Kameleo on any kind of OS.
-Unfortunately, it takes a while.
+Please note that we are working on a cross-platform solution so you will be able to run Kameleo on any kind of OS soon.
 In the meanwhile, you can use Kameleo on a Mac within a VM (Virtual Machine).
 The user experience will be the same since most of the Mac Machines can easily run VMs.
 Also, this Windows 10 VM inside your Mac Host will make a good isolation to your work related to Kameleo.
 Here we prepared a detailed guide for you on how to install Kameleo on a Mac, using Virtual Box.

 Install Oracle Virtual Box on a Mac